 Location: 500 Westfield Ave, Waterloo, IA 50701

-Everyone loves free things to do in a destination!
+If you’re looking for free things to do in Waterloo Iowa, look no further!
 I was surprised when I found out that the John Deere Tractor and Engine Museum was free to visit…even more so when a guided tour is free too (if you do take the tour, you are expected to fill in a quick survey about the museum experience)!
 I arrived just as a tour was leaving so decided to tag along.
 It lasted almost 2 hours!
 Even though I don’t come from somewhere with a huge farming industry (sorry John Deere, I see more New Holland tractors at home!)
 I found the museum interesting to see how it has changed and evolved across the years.

 Where to eat in Waterloo Iowa